kicaj29/docker/vagrant/readme.md

 OK: 347 MiB in 110 packages
 ```

+Connecting to the Docker daemon through its socket requires you to add yourself to the `docker` group, in this case it is user `vagrant`.
 ```
 alpine316:~$ sudo addgroup vagrant docker
 ```

+To start the Docker daemon at boot:
 ```
 alpine316:~$ sudo rc-update add docker boot
  * service docker added to runlevel boot
 ```
+and next run:
 ```
 alpine316:~$ sudo service docker start
  * Caching service dependencies ...                                                                   [ ok ]